Rational Proofs with Multiple Provers: Acknowledgments

-We thank several anonymous reviewers for their valuable feedback that helped improve this paper.
-We also thank Andrew Drucker, Silvio Micali, Rafael Pass and Sanjoy Das for their helpful comments.
+\seclabel{ack} We thank anonymous reviewers for their valuable feedback that helped improve this paper, and Sanjoy Das, Andrew Drucker, Silvio Micali and Rafael Pass for helpful comments.
+This work has been partially supported by NSF CAREER Award CCF 1553385, CNS 1408695, CCF 1439084, IIS 1247726, IIS 1251137, and CCF 1217708, and Sandia National Laboratories.